-Abstract Guidelines and Submission
+Abstract Guidelines and Selection Criteria

 An abstract is a short statement about your research.
 It is designed to give the reader a concise and complete understanding of your research problem, methodology and findings.
 Readers should be able to quickly and accurately identify the basic content of your research.